A solar powered wind measurement instrument

 Depending on the device, Broadcast reading may not be possible.
 We recommend recent models of smartphones, tablets and smartwatches.

-OpenWind uses Bluetooth 4.2 and the estimated range is about 50 meters considering no obstruction.
+OpenWind uses Bluetooth 4.2 and the maximum range is about 50 meters considering no obstruction.
 The Bluetooth sensor is oriented downwards from the device, meaning it will give better range if mounted higher in comparison to a horizontal line.
 Older smartphone models and hard casings will affect connectivity range.

 UDP from third party Apps